Arnaud69/phpmynewsletter-2.0/README.md

 ![Global tracking](http://blog.aulica-conseil.com/wp-content/uploads/2014/09/PhpMyNewsLetter_tracking.png)

 # INSTALLATION
-Download zip, unzip in a folder, go to install.php in your browser, complete fiels and questions, enjoy !
+Download zip, unzip in a folder, go to install.php in your browser, complete fields and questions, enjoy !

 # SUPPORT
 Official support on the forum, please go to http://www.phpmynewsletter.com/forum/ or tickets for bugs and support.

-# Roadmap for next version, TODO 2.0.3
+# Roadmap for next version, TODO 2.0.4
 - Complete translations
-- Crontab to send mails
 - Email overlay report
-- Perform a better control on registration
 - Templates for composition
+- AmCharts for tracking
+- Responsive and template mails
+- opening geolocation
+- check suscribers with smtp
+- detect mail client
 - ...
 What else ?
 Ask me !

 # LICENSE